oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 - `PVRSS` is divided in three pairwise disjoint sets:

-  + Elements that use valid vers form the "product version range sibling set - vers" (`PVRSS-vers`).
+  + Elements that use valid VERS form the "product version range sibling set - vers" (`PVRSS-vers`).
   + Elements that use valid vls form the "product version range sibling set - vls" (`PVRSS-vls`).